Piper Reese: Hosting & Piper's Picks TV

 In January 2010, Reese began hosting Piper's Quick Picks, a series of red carpet interviews with popular teen celebrities which run shorter than regular Piper's Picks episodes.
 The series has since been folded back in to Piper's Picks TV.

 Along the way, Piper began hosting InsPIPERation, a blog-style series in which Reese answers questions and gives advice to viewers and provides behind the scenes information.

 Piper co-hosted Funny or Die's Boy Search series in 2014.

-In 2016, Piper started hosting Teen Tech Talk on the Piper's Picks TV Youtube Channel. the series covers techie subjects and gadgets in a similar style to the Piper's Picks TV series.
+In 2016, Piper started hosting Teen Tech Talk on the Piper's Picks TV YouTube Channel. the series covers techie subjects and gadgets in a similar style to the Piper's Picks TV series.

-In 2017, Piper hosted a Delta Airlines project aimed at introducing its Aircraft Maintenance Technician vocation to middle school students throughout the United States.
+In 2017, Piper hosted a Delta Air Lines project aimed at introducing its Aircraft Maintenance Technician vocation to middle school students throughout the United States.
 Piper filmed on location at various Delta facilities including its headquarters at Atlanta's International Airport, a Florida aircraft repair facility, Miami International Airport and LAX.

 Piper began hosting an education program aimed at high school students in 2019.
 The project went on hiatus in 2020 due to the coronavirus pandemic.
 In the same year, Piper's Picks TV tested a new series called The Bottom Line, a talk show-style series aimed at serious discussions on matters important to Gen Z and young Millennials.